iamprashantjain/UsedCarPricePredictor/README.md

 **Dockerize FastAPI**

 19. Create dockerfile
+    - make minimalistic image which will only have requirements & dependencies to run api -- no need to dockerize complete project folder
 20. Create docker image of the app using Dockerfile
 21. Test run it on local system, If runs successfully then add it to CI/CD pipeline

     - FOR /F "tokens=*" %i IN ('docker ps -aq') DO docker rm -f %i & FOR /F "tokens=*" %i IN ('docker images -aq') DO docker rmi -f %i & FOR /F "tokens=*" %i IN ('docker volume ls -q') DO docker volume rm %i & docker system prune -a --volumes --force
-    - docker build -t used-car-price-container .
-    - docker run -it -p 8000:8000 --name used-car-container -e DAGSHUB_PAT=3fa766b6d55fd522dade3b35cf9131bd4c0c9a62 used-car-price-container
+    - docker build -t used-car-price-container . && docker run -it -p 8000:8000 --rm --name used-car-container -e DAGSHUB_PAT=7bed6b5be2021b1a4eaae221787bcb048ab2bcfd used-car-price-container

+22. Add Creating Docker image and push image to Docker in CI
+    - login ecr, build image, tag & push (as per show push commands)

 **Add CD**

-22. There are 2 approaches to Deploy the Docker image on EC2:
+23. There are 2 approaches to Deploy the Docker image on EC2:
     1. Direct Deployment on EC2 Instance (Single Instance):
         - Manually set up and run the Docker container directly on the EC2 instance.